 Recently, I purchased 5 X-large mason jars.
 Not only are they cute, but they are now home to my sugar, flour, Bisquick, raw-sugar and tea bags.
-I was over-run with half empty bags of dry-goods.
+I was over-run with half-empty bags of dry-goods.
 This one step immediately cleared the clutter, gave me better access and created dry-good decor.
 Tupperware or canisters also make great dry-good storage and most home-good stores carry wide selections.

 Experts suggest organizing by meal-types: baking, breakfast, snacks, breads, dinner side-kicks.
 Keep your cereals, oatmeal, Nutri-Grain bars circling all together.
 Let your Stove-Top stuffing and Rice-a-Roni pantry promenade.
-Doritos and Fruit by the Foots dosey doe….
-OK!
+Doritos and Fruit by the Foots dosey doe… OK!
 I think you get my drift.
 When you are visually organized in the pantry, it will help make grocery shopping, meal preparation, and rug-rat snack invasions a bit easier.

-“Honey, Where’s my Thing-a-ma-bob?”
+“Honey, Where’s My Thing-a-ma-bob?”

-Oh how I love a good treasure hunt in the black hole that is my junk drawer!
-Batteries, extra shoe laces, an occasional box-top cut out, glue-stick, paper-clips… But… WHERES A PEN!!!?
+Oh, how I love a good treasure hunt in the black hole that is my junk drawer!
+Batteries, extra shoelaces, an occasional box-top cutout, glue-stick, paper-clips… But… WHERES A PEN!!!?

 You don’t have to thank me now, but I went ahead and researched different ‘junk drawer’ organizers.

-Modular sizes, rather than an organizational blocks, seem to make the most sense to many organizational gurus.
+Modular sizes, rather than organizational blocks, seem to make the most sense to many organizational gurus.
 Get the sizes you need based on what tends to creep into your drawer and feel proud of your junk drawer!
 Here are a few suggestions:

 Lets just openly admit right now that a pot lid collection is one of the most awkward things to organize in the kitchen.
 Do I keep them with its pot mate?
 Should I just stack them all?
-Dang it, my stack is now sliding about… Not only do the pot lids cause organizational stress, they can take up far too much room in the cupboard!
-Lets explore some simple solutions to this lid mess.
+Dang it, my stack is now sliding about… Not only do the pot lids cause organizational stress, but they can also take up far too much room in the cupboard!
+Let’s explore some simple solutions to this lid mess.